-Plastics are almost all produced from oil and this industry is polluting quite a lot.
+Plastics are almost all produced from petrochemistry, which is a very polluting industry.
 Even if plastic is a convenient and versatile material for the people, it must be used carefully in order to avoid plastics being thrown into nature as they spread toxic chemicals.
 We recycle them to make new products.

 The recycled plastics can be from industrial or post consumer wastes.